Jan-Novak00/Enrollments1/Notes/02-Practical.md

 ## Feature classification
 1. core
-    - 1
+    - 1 -> core feature, because it is the main feature of this part of the application
-    - 2
+    - 2 -> core feature, because students need to have a choice to opt out from the course
-    - 5
+    - 5 -> core feature, because student department needs to have an ability to manage students in edge cases, where the system would not be able to automaticaly allow student to enroll/unenroll
-    - 7
+    - 7 -> core feature, because the teacher needs to automatically filter students
 2. auxiliary
-    - 8 -> because user can use an external communication channel
+    - 8 -> auxiliary feature, because user can use an external communication channel
-    - 6 -> first I need set up courses, than I can improve them
+    - 6 -> auxiliary feature, first the study depatment needs to set up courses, than they can improve them
-    - 3 -> it can be handle with cooperation of study department
+    - 3 -> auxiliary feature, it can be handled with cooperation of study department
-    - 4
+    - 4 -> auxiliary feature, beacuse first the study department needs to a be able to enroll and unenroll students

 ## Feature breakdown
 ### 5